quentinmit/nebula-setup/README.md

 Nebula installers and configuration tools.

 This document describes basic Nebula installation and configuration process.
-Advanced techniques such as database configuration, optimization and backup, security, GPU acceleration support etc. are out of scope of this guide.
+Advanced techniques such as database configuration, optimization, and backup, security, GPU acceleration support etc. are out of the scope of this guide.
-For production deployment you should get familiar with Linux security, PostgreSQL, memcached and NGINX configuration as well as basic Python programming.
+For production deployment, you should get familiar with Linux security, PostgreSQL, memcached and NGINX configuration as well as basic Python programming.

-Nebula is a complex software, which can be configuret to fit many different workflows, so don't be ashamed to [get in touch with us](mailto:support@nebulabroadcast.com) and get a professional support.
+Nebula is a complex software, which can be configured to fit many different workflows, so don't be ashamed to [get in touch with us](mailto:support@nebulabroadcast.com) and get a professional support.

 Yes.
 This is what we do for a living.